Malindi Airport: Future expansion

 The Kenyan government seeks to expand Malindi Airport in order to attract direct international flights.
 Plans are underway to extend Runway 17/35 to a length of 2500 m.
-In 2016 work began to enlarge the apron to accommodate more aircraft, build a 7.5 km perimeter fence and construct a parking facility that accommodates 500 vehicles.
+In 2016, work began to enlarge the apron to accommodate more aircraft, build a 7.5 km perimeter fence and construct a parking facility that accommodates 500 vehicles.
 That phase is expected to conclude in December 2016.
-The work has been delayed by some individuals and groups demanding compensation for land required for the expansion.
-In January 2018, the National Land Commission of Kenya, earmarked KSh424 million (approximately US$4.24 million) to compensate 175 landowners for 25 ha of land and pave way for airport expansion.
+The work has been delayed by individuals and groups demanding compensation for land required for the expansion.
+In January 2018, the National Land Commission of Kenya, earmarked KSh424 million (approximately US$4.24 million) to compensate 175 landowners for 25 ha of land and pave the way for airport expansion.